2026 IRS Calibrated

 Advanced AGI Reduction Strategies

-Institutional investors and high-net-worth individuals focus primarily on Above-the-Line deductions to reduce Adjusted Gross Income (AGI) before the progressive brackets are even applied.
+High-net-worth individuals and experienced investors focus primarily on Above-the-Line deductions to reduce Adjusted Gross Income (AGI) before the progressive brackets are even applied.

 1. Pre-Tax Retirement Accounts: Maximizing a 401(k), 403(b), or traditional IRA directly reduces your taxable income dollar-for-dollar.
 For 2026, projected limits suggest a $23,500 cap for standard employee deferrals.